danhermes/book_factory/books/output_AI_Enh_12_23b_full_book/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 Benji crinkled his nose, half-smiling as he replied, "Maybe we should start a team where we decode bot emails, like an Office Cryptography Club or something!"
 He looked over at Shari, who rolled her eyes.
 "Sure, and we can have our first meeting in the kitchen, right next to the eternally grumpy coffee machine?"

 Miranda, Razorbeam's senior analyst, walked by, her notebook overflowing with AI notes, tips, and workflows.
 "You two should really check out GrammarlyGO," she interjected calmly, pausing to sip her coffee.
 "It polishes your emails, gives tone adjustments.
 You know, so you don't sound like you're demanding an existential crisis over breakfast.
 Just a simple prompt like: 'Make this email friendlier.'"
 She mimicked the app's output, lightening the mood, "Bingo, instant nice."

-**Grammarly** — A writing assistant that checks grammar, spelling, punctuation, and clarity in real-time.
-Users install it as a browser extension or desktop app to catch errors and improve their writing across emails, documents, and web forms.

-**GrammarlyGO** — Grammarly's generative AI feature that drafts, rewrites, and replies to text on command.
-Users highlight text and prompt GrammarlyGO to change tone, expand ideas, or compose responses from scratch.

 As the embers of competition heated up, the DriftLoaf crew was engaging in their own peculiar ritual.
 Annie had recently rounded up a crew for what she dubbed "GPT yoga."
 This weekly class was not just about stretching; it intuited using AI as a means of mental flexibility.
 "Breathe in the understanding, breathe out the errors," she guided her colleagues, who attempted to center themselves while their chatbots churned out poetry in the background.
 "Think of it as a flow of ideas.
 The prompt is the inhale, and each generated haiku is the exhale."